Snarp/magnus_archives_transcripts/_posts/2020-12-31-18905-commentary-retrospective-2.md

 #### ALEX

 It was... absolutely gorgeous!
 And it was -- I was actively distraught when we lost that audio.
-I still have, like I said, hopes to bring it back, but this was genuinely one of my favourite.
+I still have, like I said, hopes to bring it back, but this was genuinely one of my favourites.

 But we were, oh god, we were still recording using Big Bertha.
 Big Bertha is an Alesis MultiMix USB 2.0 -- it was a massive, massive mixing desk.
 And for a while in the podcasting sphere, it was __the__ mixing desk.
 Like, I started the entire company with a 600 quid investment, which was in that mixing desk.
 And that was it.
 I just had to save up for so long.
-Basically it was __the__ mixing desk, and they they'd even discontinued it when we started, but I managed to get hold of it.
-And we had to stop periodically, because as with all tech in my life at the time, if it run too long, it started to melt.
+Basically it was __the__ mixing desk, and they, they'd even discontinued it when we started, but I managed to get hold of it.
+And we had to stop periodically, because, as with all tech in my life at the time, if it ran too long, it started to melt.

 ##### [ALEX LAUGHS]